WPAC (FM)

 WPAC (98.7 MHz) is a commercial FM radio station licensed to Ogdensburg, New York, and serving St. Lawrence County.
-It is owned by the Stephens Media Group and broadcasts an oldies radio format.
+It is owned by Stephens Media Group and broadcasts an oldies radio format.

 WPAC has an effective radiated power (ERP) of 6,000 watts.

 History

 WPAC began broadcasting on April 1, 1998, as WZEA.
 WZEA featured a contemporary hit radio (CHR) format as "Zed 98-7."
 The station kept the format, but switched calls to WYSX (as "Yes FM") a short time later as a three-way simulcast with sister stations WYSI (96.7, now WYSX) in Canton (now WYSX) and WYUL (94.7, now WQLR) in Chateaugay.

 The simulcast with WYSI ended in July 2005, when 98.7 switched to the current oldies format with the WPAC calls; the "Yes FM" name and WYSX calls moved to 96.7.
 WYUL became a separately-programmed CHR station.

 The station was previously owned by Martz Communications Group, and was acquired by Stephens as of February 1, 2008.